 Having a unique Title Tag helps in several ways.
 First, it helps potential visitors understand what they'll find if they click on your website or blog.
 Second, it helps the search engine understand what that page or post is about.

 The Title Tag is the first thing your potential website visitor sees when they look at your search result.
-The Title Tag is above the URL on the results page and helps them decide if they want to visit your website or not.
+The Title Tag is above the URL on the results page and helps them decide whether they want to visit your website.

 Start with your keyword for the website page or blog post.
 You want to use your keyword in your Title Tag.
 If you're unsure how to choose a keyword for your page or post, this blog post can help you decide.
 Use your keyword as close to the beginning of the Title Tag as possible.

-If you can include an action verb such as learn about, shop, find, or discover, that can help increase your click-through rate by up to 30%, according to research studies.
+According to research studies, if you can include an action verb such as learn about, shop, find, or discover, that can help increase your click-through rate by up to 30%.

 The Title Tag can generally be edited in the same place you create your blog post or website page.
 If you're using WordPress, you want to use the Yoast SEO plug-in to edit your Title Tag.
-Some other website platforms already have the Title Tag editor to the page or post editor.
-If you're not sure how to edit the Title Tags on your website or blog, do a quick search for "how do I edit the Title Tags in (insert your website builder here)," and you'll find the instructions for your specific website builder
+Some other website platforms already have the Title Tag or post editor on the page.
+If you're unsure how to edit the Title Tags on your website or blog, quickly search for "how do I edit the Title Tags in (insert your website builder here)," and you'll find the instructions for your specific website builder.

 The most common mistakes I see when it comes to Title Tags are either using the same Title Tag on every page, using only the page name as the Title Tag, creating a Title Tag but not using the right keyword, or not creating a Title Tag at all.
 In each of these four instances, the SEO benefits are limited.

 If you use the same Title Tag on every page, you limit the number of times that Google will show your website or blog post to potential searchers.
 Google will only show your website two times for a keyword.
-If you've used the same keyword on every page or post, you're limiting how many people might discover your site through Google.
+If you've used the same keyword on every page or post, you limit how many people might discover your site through Google.